Johnny Cooper (Home and Away): Character development

 Johnny is characterised as being one of the show's "bad boy" roles.
 A Channel 5 reporter described Johnny as having the type of face people would dislike to "meet in a dark alley".
 As gang leader he commits many crimes such as robbery, blackmail and murder.
 His feuds with other characters result in him framing Brad Armstrong (Chris Sadrinna) with drugs and attempting to murder Sally Fletcher (Kate Ritchie) and Ric Dalby (Mark Furze).
 He also begins a feud with Sam Holden (Jessica Chapnik) when he starts blackmailing her.
 He orders Sam to help him enter the hospital so he can murder Sally, but she is reluctant.
 Johnny becomes violent towards Sam and threatens her son Rory Tolhurst (Jack Rickard).
 Sam eventually decides to resolve the predicament by hitting Johnny with a cricket bat.
 Her actions only hospitalise Johnny and she decides to administer a syringe of drugs to end his life.

+In one storyline, Ric is wrongly convicted of murdering Johnny's brother Rocco Cooper (Ian Meadows).
+Ric is sent to the same prison as Johnny and he begins to target his fellow inmate.
+Writers focused on the two character's life in prison and had them share stories.
+Furze told an Inside Soap reporter that Johnny "wrangled" a transfer from another prison to get to Ric.
+When a drugs raid occurs in the prison, Ric notices that Johnny is guilty.
+Johnny and his gang plant glass in Ric's food as a warning.
+Furze added that Ric's only "salvation" from Johnny's vendetta is a prison officer, Guard Jones (Warwick Young).
+He asks Ric to help expose Johnny's drug dealing in the prison and he agrees to help in exchange for a prison transfer.
+Ric's scheme is unsuccessful, with Furze adding that "things don't exactly go to plan, and it all blows up in his face."